Table of contents

 Internet advertising billing models – summary

 The main task of all the above advertising billing models is to promote your brand’s business online.
-Many of you are probably wondering which one is the best and which one is worth choosing when putting up a campaign.
-It all really depends on your expectations regarding advertising, your budget you have for this type of promotion or the advertising creations themselves.
-Only after analyzing these issues, you can match the right billing model to your needs.
+Many of you are probably wondering which is the best and which is worth choosing when putting up a campaign.
+It all really depends on your expectations regarding advertising, your budget for this type of promotion, and the advertising creations themselves.
+Only after analyzing these issues can you match the right billing model to your needs.

 Let's talk!